tghardy/github_pages/about.md

 I am currently researching RAG methods and techniques, and developing open-source software to improve the use of LLMs in education and the workplace.

+Outside of school, I love rock climbing, running, and sports.
+I also play the piano and guitar.

 ## Education

 - **BS in Statistics** - Brigham Young University, 2026